yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 3. You will be asked to install other tools throughout the exercises.

 > **VERY IMPORTANT: You should be typing all of the commands as they appear in the guide, except where explicitly stated in this document.
-Do not try to copy and paste from Word to your command windows or other documents where you are instructed to enter information shown in this document.
-There can be issues with Copy and Paste from Word that result in errors, execution of instructions, or creation of file content.**
+Do not try to copy and paste to your command windows or other documents where you are instructed to enter information shown in this document.
+There can be issues with Copy and Paste that result in errors, execution of instructions, or creation of file content.**

 ## Exercise 1: Create and run a Docker application